Deadline for application: 29 June 2026

 1. Entry Requirements

 The course is intended for university and post-graduate students in Law, Political Science, International Relations, Economics, Social Sciences, and other related fields.
-It is also open to professionals working in governmental bodies, local authorities, as well as international and non-governmental organizations who wish to deepen their understanding of contemporary migration dynamics, policies, and challenges, including the human rights issues affecting migrants.
+Professionals working in governmental bodies, local authorities, as well as international and non-governmental organisations who wish to deepen their understanding of contemporary migration dynamics, policies, and challenges, including the human rights issues affecting migrants, can benefit from the course.

 Applicants must: